THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 When everything meaningful funnels through a single path, pressure skyrockets.

 Uncertainty feels dangerous.
-Curiosity shuts down.
+Curiosity and creativity shut down.

 And your nervous system stays on alert, just in case.